ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/cmsis-dsp/dot-product.md

 ## Understand the example

-To make any function from the `CMSIS-DAP` library available to your code, simply include the `arm_math.h` header file in any relevant source:
+To make any function from the `CMSIS-DSP` library available to your code, simply include the `arm_math.h` header file in any relevant source:
 ```C
 #include "arm_math.h"
 ```